 Walkie talkies – Senior Staff and Medical Staff use these at camp, and need channels clear for urgent communication.

-Fans – Exception: Point Small & Curve campers may have fans.
+Plug-in fans - battery-operated ones are fine Exception: Point Small & Curve campers may have fans.

 Candles – are a fire hazard.

 Folding Chairs with Legs – clutter cabins and get left around camp.

 Hammers/Nails – make holes in cabins, causing leaks.